eskezje/useplatformtick-research/Research.md

 [63 … 32] = Main Counter Period, in femtoseconds
 [31 …  0] = Capability bits (vendor ID, # timers, 64-bit support, etc.)
 ```
-We can get our HPET physical address by using the symbol `HalpHpetPhysicalAddress`, but thats not the one we want, we want the HPET base address(virual address), which is `HalpHpetBaseAddress`.
+We can get our HPET physical address by using the symbol `HalpHpetPhysicalAddress`, but that's not the one we want, we want the HPET base address (virtual address), which is `HalpHpetBaseAddress`.
 ```
 lkd> dq HalpHpetBaseAddress l1 fffff803`ead8e000  fffff7e0`80014000
 ```

-Now we can dum the memory at that adress:
+Now we can dump the memory at that address:
 ```
 lkd> dq fffff7e0`80014000 l1
 fffff7e0`80014000  031aba85`8086a701
 ```
-So the upper 32 bits are `0x031aba85` and the lower 32 bits are `0x8086a701`, which is the vendor ID, which is Intel, and the lower 32 bits are the capability bits.
+So the upper 32 bits are `0x031aba85` and lhe lower 32 bits `0x8086a701` contain the vendor ID (Intel) and capability bits.

-`0x031aba85` in decimal is `52083333` in femtoseconds, In seconds that would be equivilent to `52083333*1e-15s = 52.083333ns`
+`0x031aba85` in decimal is `52083333` in femtoseconds, In seconds that would be equivalent to `52083333*1e-15s = 52.083333ns`

 We can now get the frequency of my HPET:
 `Frequency(Hz)=1000000000000000/52083333=19200000.1229`